rsvihladremio/dremio-diagnostic-collector/README.md

   -s, --ssh-key string             SSH ONLY: of ssh key to use to login -u, --ssh-user string            SSH ONLY: user to use during ssh operations to login -b, --sudo-user string           SSH ONLY: if any diagnostics commands need a sudo user (i.e. for jcmd)
-      --transfer-dir string        directory to use for communication between the local-collect command and this one (default "/tmp/ddc-20240904083850")
+      --transfer-dir string        directory to use for communication between the local-collect command and this one (default "/tmp/ddc-20240906174311")
       --transfer-threads int       number of threads to transfer tarballs (default 2)

+Use "ddc [command] --help" for more information about a command.

 ```